Bombing of Wewak: Attacks

 On 17 August, 47 B-24 Liberators and B-17 Flying Fortresses made a pre-dawn attack on the main base at Wewak and satellite airfields at Boram, Dagua and But.
 Japanese aircraft were parked wing-tip to wing-tip on runways.
 At Boram, 60 Japanese planes were being warmed up by their crews.
 Some attempted to take off but were destroyed in the process.
 At 09:00, more than 30 B-25 Mitchells—escorted by more than 80 P-38 Lightnings—made strafing attacks on Boram, Wewak, and Dagua.

 Another attack on the airfields was dispatched on the morning of 18 August to strafe and bomb the fields from low altitude.
 The 3rd Attack Group was assigned to attack Wewak and Boram fields, while the 38th Bomb Group was sent further west to attack Dagua and But airdromes.
 Each of the 62 bombers was loaded with 12 clusters of three 23 lb "para-frag" bombs.
+The small parachutes attached to these "parafrag" bombs slowed them enough for the low-flying American attacker to escape the hail of shrapnel that destroyed the Japanese planes on the ground.
+Delayed action bombs were also used which left huge craters in the runway and prevented Japanese aircraft from taking off or landing.
 B-24s of the 90th Bomb Group bombed Wewak from high altitude, while 53 B-25s succeeded in reaching Wewak and attacked the airfields again.
-Only three U.S. aircraft were lost in the raids, but in one loss Major Ralph Cheli was awarded the Medal of Honor.
+Only three U.S. aircraft were shot down in the raids, but in one loss Major Ralph Cheli was awarded the Medal of Honor.

 The raids caught the Japanese unprepared.
 Their New Guinea airbases were inadequate in terms of the concealment of planes, in hangars and other shelters, and they relied almost completely on a visual warning system, which did not allow enough time for aircraft on the ground to take off or be taken under cover.
 These problems were compounded by the poor quality of runways, a shortage of maintenance staff and a lack of heavy equipment at forward bases.
 These problems were not restricted to Wewak.
 According to Australian official historian, during this period, at least 50% of the Japanese aircraft lost were destroyed on the ground.

 Two additional raids were conducted on 20 and 21 August.
 The Fifth Air Force claimed 20 aircraft destroyed on 20 August, and 70 on the final day, half of them shot down in air combat by escorting P-38s.